behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/README.md

 ## Appendix A:

-Names of the 66 columns of the tidy data, along with the names of their corresponding variables from the untidy data.
+A list of the 66 columns of the tidy data, along with the names of their corresponding variables from the untidy data.

+The names of the tidy columns are based on the following components:

+* The `Subject` and `Activity` columns indicate the subject (i.e. person) who collected the data and the activity in which that person was engaged at the time.
+* `TimeDomain` and `FrequencyDomain` indicate the data domain
+* `Body` and `Gravity` indicate whether the measurement is attributed to body movement or gravity
+* `Accelerometer` and `Gyroscope` indicate the measurement sensor
+* `{XYZ}_Axis' indicates the measurement axis
+* `Jerk` indicates whether the measurement is due to a jerk movement
+* `Magnitude` indicates a computed magnitude without reference to a particular axis
+* `Mean` and `StandardDeviation` indicate which statistical measure is presented

 Tidy column name | Corresponding untidy column name
 --- | ---